-Everyone wants to visit Kedarnath and Badrinath once in their lifetime as these places are not only one of the famous Hindu pilgrim places but also famous for spiritualism and mythological beliefs.
-Situated in a high altitude area, proper guideline and knowledge about these places are very important before visiting the Do-Dham or Char-Dham yatra.
-Here is the Complete Guide of Kedarnath, Badrinath Yatra with every detail of nearby places like Haridwar, Kankahl, Tungnath, Mana village and the complete knowledge about Panch Prayag.
+Everyone wants to visit Kedarnath and Badrinath once in their lifetime as these places are not only one of famous Hindu pilgrim places but also famous for spiritualism and mythological beliefs.
+Situated in a high altitude area, proper guidelines and knowledge about these places are very important before visiting the Do-Dham or Char-Dham yatra.
+Here is the Complete Guide of Kedarnath, Badrinath Yatra with every detail of nearby places like Haridwar, Kankahl, Tungnath, and Mana village and complete knowledge about Panch Prayag.
 This complete guide will allow you to enjoy your journey with proper comfort and make your journey easier.

-Nestled in the lap of entrancing Indian Himalayas in Uttarakhand, Char Dham is the focal point of spiritual activities for Hindus in all over India.
+Nestled in the lap of the entrancing Indian Himalayas in Uttarakhand, Char Dham is the focal point of spiritual activities for Hindus in all over India.

 In India, the Hindus believe that the Char Dham yatra opens the doors of salvation by washing endlessly the entirety of their transgressions and sins.
-These four shrines have an incredible importance place in Hindu mythologies.
+These four shrines have incredible importance place in Hindu mythologies.
 As per this mythology, Shri Adi Shankaracharya gained opportunity from resurrection in the Shri Badrinath Dham.
 The entryway to the Yatra is Yamunotri.
 The next goal is the famous Gangotri holy place.
 From that point, the explorer needs to visit Shri Kedarnath Dham lastly Shri Badrinath Dham.
 The four objectives of life portrayed in Veda are the Kama, Artha, Dharma and Moksha.
 This yatra is an activity in the quest for the fourth goal – Moksha.

-I and Mom visited primary two Dham which are Kedarnath and Badrinath alongside the Highest of Panch Kedar – Tungnath and Pancha Prayag.
+I and Mom visited the primary two Dham which are Kedarnath and Badrinath alongside the Highest of Panch Kedar – Tungnath and Pancha Prayag.